 The Storm Response Timeline

-Hours 1 to 6 post-storm: Assessment and shock.
+Hours 1 to 6 post-storm: Assessment.
 Homeowners are evaluating their own damage and beginning to process what happened.
-Google searches for "roof damage" and "roof repair" spike in the affected zip codes within 2 hours of major storm activity.
+Google searches for "roof damage" and "roof repair" spike in affected zip codes within 2 hours of major storm activity.
 Homeowners are searching, but most are not yet calling.

 Hours 6 to 24 post-storm: The calling window opens.
-As homeowners confirm damage — a displaced section of shingles visible from the street, a water stain appearing on a ceiling, neighbors comparing notes about hail size — they begin making calls.
-For most storm events, the highest call volume arrives in this window.
+As homeowners confirm damage, a displaced section of shingles visible from the street, a water stain appearing on a ceiling, neighbors comparing notes about hail size, they begin making calls.
+For most storm events, the highest-value call volume arrives in this window.
+Many of these calls come in from 6 PM to 11 PM the night of the storm.

 Hours 24 to 72 post-storm: The market fills.
-The best-organized roofing companies in the market have visited, assessed, and contracted with their target properties.
-Homeowners who have already signed with a roofing company are no longer available.
-The remaining leads are either harder to convert or in more contested areas.
+The best-organized roofing companies have visited, assessed, and contracted with their target properties.
+Homeowners who have already signed with a roofer are no longer available.
+Remaining leads are in more contested areas or require more conversion work.

-Days 4 to 14 post-storm: Canvassing and secondary capture.
-Less organized companies run door-to-door canvassing in this window.
-It still works, but at lower conversion rates because many homeowners have already committed.
+Days 4 to 14 post-storm: Secondary capture.
+Canvassing and follow-up.
+Still works, but at lower conversion rates because the most motivated homeowners committed earlier.

-A roofing company with a 24-hour intake system — one that captures every call, at any hour, from the moment the storm ends — enters the calling window at its start.
+A roofing company with a 24-hour intake system enters the calling window at its start.
 A roofing company whose calls go unanswered overnight enters the market 8 to 12 hours behind, when the easiest conversions are already gone.

 The After-Hours Storm Call Is the Most Valuable Storm Call